 - loop electrosurgical excision procedure (LEEP), which uses electricity to remove affected tissue

-- cone biopsy, when a cone-shaped piece of the cervix is removed from the location of the abnormal tissue
+- cone biopsy, in which a cone-shaped piece of the cervix is removed from the location of the abnormal tissue

 Dysplasia is usually caught early because of regular Pap tests.
 Treatment typically cures cervical dysplasia, but it can return.
 If no treatment is given, the dysplasia may get worse, potentially turning into cancer.

-The only definite way to prevent cervical dysplasia is by practicing abstinence.
-There are a number of things you can do to reduce your risk of getting HPV and cervical dysplasia:
+While abstinence is the only definite way to prevent cervical dysplasia, you can do a number of things to reduce your risk of getting HPV and cervical dysplasia:

 - Avoid smoking cigarettes.

 Talk with your doctor about your sexual activity and steps that you can take to lower your risk of cervical dysplasia.